List of DC Universe locations: Justice League Satellite

+Justice League Satellite in other media

+The Satellite appears in Batman: The Brave and the Bold.
+This version initially was the Justice League's headquarters, before their mysterious disbandment.
+It was later reopened and became the Justice League International's new headquarters.

 Justice League Watchtower

 Justice League Watchtower, originally a White Martian base located on the Moon, is later used as the headquarters of the JLA during the run of JLA equipping with advanced technology from races like the New Gods and Kryptonians.